 DEPARTMENT OF GREEK AND ROMAN STUDIES

-The Department of Greek and Roman Studies invites applications for a Sessional Lecturer to teach Greek and Roman Mythology, Greek Archaeology, the Ancient World on Film, and ancient Greek.
-The successful applicant will be expected to teach five courses over two semesters.
+The Department of Greek and Roman Studies invites applications for a Sessional Lecturer to teach courses in Latin, Greek and Roman Mythology, Roman History, and the Ancient World on Film.
+The successful applicant will be expected to teach seven courses over two semesters.
 Applicants should hold a PhD, show potential for success as a university professor, and have demonstrable skill and enthusiasm in teaching a broad range of courses in Classical Studies:

 GRS 200 Greek and Roman Mythology

 GRS 344 The Fall of the Roman Republic

 Please send (by e-mail) a letter expressing interest in the position.
 Include evidence of innovative teaching and experience, a complete CV, and a teaching reference to: Ingrid Holmberg, Chair, Department of Greek and Roman Studies email@example.com before March 31, 2020.
 A decision should be made soon after.

 These appointments are within CUPE, local 4163 (Component 3), Sessional Lecturers certification.
 The University of Victoria is an equity employer and encourages applications from women, persons with disabilities, visible minorities, and aboriginal persons.
 All qualified candidates are encouraged to apply; however, in accordance with Canadian Immigration requirements, Canadians and permanent residents will be given priority.